 • Black Pepper – for flavor.
 You can also use a dash of cayenne pepper or red pepper flakes for a little heat.

 • Starch – to thicken the soup.
 You can use potato starch, corn starch, or even white flour dissolved in water.
-You can also use a vegan roux to thicken this soup.
+You can also use a vegan roux to thicken this soup with either all-purpose flour or gluten-free flour.
 For a roux, you will need vegan butter or oil and flour.

-A white bowl filled with dairy-free cream of mushroom soup with a spoon on the side.
+A white bowl filled with vegan cream of mushroom soup with a spoon on the side.

 Step 1Start by washing and cutting up mushrooms into small bite-sized pieces.

-Step 2Add them to a soup pot with some oil and sprinkle them will salt.
+Step 2Add them to a large soup pot with some oil, then sprinkle with salt.
 (The salt flavors the mushroom and helps it to release its juices to flavor the broth).

-Step 3Saute the mushrooms for about 5 minutes until they release their juices.
+Step 3Saute the mushrooms over medium-high heat for about 5 minutes until they release their juices.

 Step 4Then add the plant milk and spices.
 Heat until it just begins to boil.